 A jurisdictional agency has land and resource management responsibility for a specific geographical or functional area as provided by federal, state, or local law.
 Jurisdictional agencies must develop and adhere to agency planning documents describing unit level wildland fire and fuels management programs.
-Alaska jurisdictional agencies are identified in Error!
-Reference source not found..
+Alaska jurisdictional agencies are identified in Table 1.